Borough of Stockton-on-Tees: Unitary authority

 The borough became a unitary authority on 1 April 1996.
 It is ceremonially split between County Durham and North Yorkshire, to the north and south of the Tees respectively.
 It is the only council in England to be split between two ceremonial counties.
 The former districts and boroughs of Durham now form the unitary authority of County Durham, so ceremonial County Durham now has four unitary authorities.

-Council

-The Borough has 26 wards with either one, two or three councillors representing each.

-There are 56 councillors in total.
-Following the 2019 elections, the councillors are divided politically as follows: